cohenadair/anglers-log/README.md

 ## License

-The source code to Anglers' Log is available under the MIT license.
+The source code to Anglers' Log is available under the GNU General Public License.
 See the [LICENSE](https://github.com/cohenadair/anglers-log/blob/master/LICENCE) file for more information.

 Although allowed by the licensing terms, please do not submit your own version of Anglers' Log to the App Store or Google Play.